EdHarty/Kris-Kringle/README.md

 - The footer is located at the bottom of all pages.
-This contains social media links, a form to subscribe/unsubscribe to the newsletter and store links.
+This contains social media links, a form to subscribe/unsubscribe to the newsletter and has store links.
 - The store logo is also placed at the top of all pages.
-Clicking on it will also direct the user to the home page.
+Clicking on it will direct the user to the home page.

 ### Sign Up Page
-- Site users signup entering thier email address and password.
+- Site users signup entering their email address and password.
 There is password confirmation, the password must be identical to the one entered above.

 <img width="960" alt="register" src="https://user-images.githubusercontent.com/88341568/235666356-d8027f92-c22a-4ba5-bc23-08b214a343f3.png">

 ### Login Page
-- To log in site users must enter their email address and password to enter.
+- To log in, site users must enter their email address and password to enter.
 - The site user must activate their account via email to log in.
 - If an account has not been created.
-The user can click a link to be redirected to the signup page.
+The user can click a link to be directed to the signup page.
 - If the site user details are entered incorrectly, a message is displayed.

 <img width="960" alt="Login" src="https://user-images.githubusercontent.com/88341568/235666533-d8cbb3ad-1dcb-479f-b7c2-89390450d04e.png">